 Example of the 'amphtml' meta tag that now appears in the source code:

 <link rel="amphtml" href="https://stencil.scribblelive.com/templates/39048/template/1898a2e2-b5d6-42ad-846d-e95ee26f37c7?token=EGTuMLPf">

 API users can manually add a version of the amphtml meta tag to their page following this format shown above (replacing "39048" with the Stream ID)

-- The amp-live-list component regularly polls the host document (in our case - an Engage live stream) for updated content and then updates the end user's browser as new items become available.
+- The amp-live-list component regularly polls the host document (in our case - an live stream) for updated content and then updates the end user's browser as new items become available.

-- The "New Update" call to action appears at the top of the AMP-Live-List when a new post has been published from Engage.
+- The "New Update" call to action appears at the top of the AMP-Live-List when a new post has been published from Live.
 A Viewer clicks this button and the latest post is added.
 Google example here: https://ampbyexample.com/samples_templates/live_blog/

 Header / Artwork: